20.1 Regulation of the Brazilian Insurance Market

-The supervised companies may cede and transfer risks to foreign reinsurance companies, as long as the regulatory restrictions are observed (Complementary Law No. 126 of January 15th, 2007, Resolution CNSP No. 168 of 2007 – as altered.
+The supervised companies may cede and transfer risks to foreign reinsurance companies, as long as the regulatory restrictions are observed (Complementary Law No. 126 of January 15th, 2007, Resolution CNSP No. 451 of 2022.

 The reinsurance cessions to reinsurers registered in Brazil must also comply with certain requirements:

-- The assignors shall preferably offer to local reinsurers at least 40% (forty percent) of their reinsurance cessions to each automatic or facultative contract, and such offer shall ensure equitable treatment of all reinsurers under penalty of reinsurance contract be disregarded, in addition to the applicable pecuniary penalties.
+- The assignors shall preferably offer to local reinsurers at least 40% (forty percent) of their reinsurance cessions to each automatic or facultative contract and must be accepted under conditions identical to those offered and/or accepted by the international market under penalty of reinsurance contract be disregarded, in addition to the applicable pecuniary penalties.